 \subsection{{\emph{Set The Code Free}}}

-There can be no better proof that your algorithm works, than if you provide the source code of an implementation.
-Software development is hard, but sharing and re-using code is relatively easy.
+There can be no better proof of your algorithm working, than if you provide the source code of an implementation; software development is hard, but sharing and re-using code is relatively easy.

 Many years ago, Richard Stallman (founder of the GNU Project and Free Software Foundation) postulated that all code would be free~\cite{rms:2010} and we would make our money by consulting on the code.
 As it turns out, this is now the case for a significant part of the computing industry.
 There are, of course, hard commercial pressures for keeping code closed-source.
 Even in the scientific domain, scientists and their collaborators may wish to hold onto their code as a competitive advantage, especially if there exists larger competitors who could use the available code to ``reverse scoop'' the inventors, charging into a promising new research area opened by the inventors.